Analysis Tutorial¶

 ax[idx][jdx].set_xticklabels([])

-ax[-1][0].set_xlabel('[Angstrom]', fontsize=11)
+ax[-1][0].set_xlabel('[nm]', fontsize=11)

-ax[-1][1].set_xlabel('[Degrees]', fontsize=11)
+ax[-1][1].set_xlabel('[degrees]', fontsize=11)

-ax[-1][2].set_xlabel('[Angstrom]', fontsize=11)
+ax[-1][2].set_xlabel('[nm]', fontsize=11)

-ax[-1][3].set_xlabel('[Degrees]', fontsize=11)
+ax[-1][3].set_xlabel('[degrees]', fontsize=11)

 fig.tight_layout()